Ilona and Judit Gófitz

 Ilona and Judit Gófitz (Hungarian: Gófitz Ilona és Judit; in contemporary publications: Helen and Judith of Szőny), also known as the Hungarian Sisters, were conjoined twins from Szőny, Hungary who lived from 19 October 1701 to 8 February 1723.
 The sisters, who were pygopagus (joined at the pelvis), were examined by doctors and exhibited to curious crowds throughout Europe.
 At the age of nine, the pair retired to a convent in Presburg, Kingdom of Hungary, where they spent the rest of their lives.
 They died within hours of each other.

-After seeing them in London, Alexander Pope wrote a poem about the sisters: